imAIgene-Dream3D/BGT/README.md

 # Installations
 You have two options to execute the pipeline:
 - [Option one](#option-1) (Recommended): using the provided Singularity image.
 This pre-configured image includes all necessary dependencies, reducing manual installation steps and potential errors.
 This installation was tested in Windows and Linux.
-- [Option two](#option-2):Installing all the libraries and packages yourself (Make sure to use the specific versions of the packages listed)
+- [Option two](#option-2): Installing all the libraries and packages yourself (Make sure to use the specific versions of the packages listed)

 ## OPTION 1
 Download the Singularity image [Link ](https://zenodo.org/records/10953043).
-### Install a Linux Distribution (For windows Users)
+### Install a Linux Distribution (For Windows Users)
-Open a powershell command line (search in windows bar for powershell) and execute this command
+Open a PowerShell command line (search in the Windows bar for PowerShell) and execute this command

 ```bash
 wsl --install -d Ubuntu-22.04
 ```
+Note: After this step, it is recommended to reboot your system.

 ### Follow the Guide from Singularity Tutorial *OR* the following steps